 Barbecued Lobster with Sea Vegetable and Potato Salad

-Long before we had the pub Mr P and I used to make regular visits and foodie pilgrimages to Suffolk.
-We found the Suffolk coast line most intriguing and we simply fell in love with the abundant food that the county had to offer both land and sea.
-We have met some wonderful people along the way.
-We bought the most delicious seafood from Pinney’s of Orford.
-Their lobster are simply magnificent.
+Long before we had the pub, Mr P and I used to make regular visits and foodie pilgrimages to Suffolk.
+We found the Suffolk coastline most intriguing and we fell in love with the abundant food that the county had to offer from both the land and the sea.
+We have met some wonderful people along the way, and we bought the most delicious seafood from Pinney’s of Orford – their lobsters are simply magnificent.

 This barbecued lobster recipe is something special.
 It’s the kind of dish I cook when I want to impress someone.
-I wrap the lobster in soaked ceder wood sheets and then cook it on the barbecue the results are fantastic as the lobster inside steams while it is lightly smoked at the same time.
-The secret is that the barbecue must be fairly cool so that it cooks slowly before the soaked wood drys out and catches fire.
+I wrap the lobster in soaked cedar wood sheets and then cook it on the barbecue.
+The results are fantastic as the lobster steams inside the wood sheets while it is being lightly smoked at the same time.
+The secret is that the barbecue must be fairly cool so that it cooks slowly before the soaked wood dries out and catches fire.